Alastor the Radio Demon: Promotion and reception

 Since 2018, official clothing and merchandise based around Alastor and the cast of Hazbin Hotel designed by Medrano have been available intermittently from Shark Robot LLC.
 In 2024, an emote entitled "Reaper's Showtime" was added to the video game Fortnite, depicting the player character dancing with a scythe matching Alastor's color scheme, while playing the fan song "Insane".
 "Insane" was sung by Black Gryph0n, the singing voice of Alastor for the pilot episode.

 Alastor's character in the show's pilot was received positively.
 Esther Liberman of BeLatina described him as "caricaturesque, impossibly rotten and flatter, like a perverse version of a third-generation descendant", while Dan Short of Animated Views called Alastor the "show-stealer" as one who is "charismatic and extravagant with smile-inducing flare while making it subtly clear he is as evil as he's feared to be", complimenting Edward Bosco's "magnificent" vocal performance and Gabriel C. Brown's "wonderfully inspired" singing voice.
 Reviewer Sean Cubillas for CBR described him as the embodiment of "dark humor at its quietest and best".

 Alastor's character in the animated series was also received positively.
-Hope Mullinax of Collider praised him as "the most delightful enigma that keeps the audience guessing if he’s a friend or an antagonist waiting in the wings.
+Hope Mullinax of Collider praised him as "the most delightful enigma that keeps the audience guessing if he's a friend or an antagonist waiting in the wings.
 Or both!", while also complimenting the "phenomenal" sound design behind Alastor and Vox, with the "shifting static of radio and VHS tracking buzz from nostalgic television sets heighten[ing] their subtextual emotions".
 Another reviewer, Mae Abdulbaki of ScreenRant, has said he has "a particularly intriguing character" during the series, noting his "mysterious and seemingly dangerous, yet protective and snarky" attitude.
 MXDWN additionally praised the "incredible chemistry" between Jeremy Jordan as Lucifer and Talai as Alastor.

+Appearances in other media

+Gabriel C. Brown, the singing voice of Alastor in the pilot, provided vocals as Alastor in several fan-made music videos, including "Insane" in June 2021, which was reviewed by One Piece creator Eiichiro Oda as his "second-favorite song of 2023".
+On June 19, 2026, Brown uploaded a music video for the song animated by Helluva Boss animator Luximus, before the video was removed from YouTube on June 27 following a copyright removal request by Amazon MGM Studios.
+In 2020, Hazbin Hotel and Helluva Boss songwriter Sam Haft released "Alastor's Game", in which Haft voiced Alastor.